async-aws/aws/docs/authentication/hard-coded.md

 ]);
 ```

-## Connect with accessKey / accessKeySecret + assumeRole
+## Assume role ARN with access key and secret

-You can use a specific role (assumeRole) by specify a roleArn.
+You can tell the API client to use specific role by providing a ARN to
-You can also specify a roleSessionName.
+the `roleArn` key.
+You can also specify a `roleSessionName`.

 ```php
 use AsyncAws\Core\AwsClientFactory;